velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 “I don’t,” I reply apologetically, “but I can check.
 Would you like that?”

 She nods.
 I stand again, wincing at the jolt of pain that courses through my thighs as I do, and make my way over to my desk.
-I unclip my necklace and set the amulet into a slot on the teletype.
+I unclip my necklace and set the amulet into a slot on the spirit-'writer.
 The elegant brass-and-wood machine comes smoothly to life, lights spreading across its base and illuminating the keys from beneath.
 New Script runes glow beneath my fingers, and the print-head chatters to life.
 Out of habit, I reach out to tighten the feed cable at its base as the roll of control tape starts to turn, lines of text scrolling past.
 Most of it is an inscrutable, intimate litany meant for _tian bèi_ versed in the arcane lore of machine spirits, but finally it prints a sequence of familiar lines and ceases to move.

 % set align center